seantwie03/cli_demos/README.md

 Many of us in the IT industry have probably had professors that type very slow.
 You feel like you might fall asleep watching them type.
 Or worse, professors that make a lot of typos.
 Those can really throw off a demonstration as the professor has to go into troubleshooting mode to figure out why their command didn't work.
 This project was created to avoid all these problems.

 First create a "command file" with all the commands that will be ran during the demonstration.
 During the demo, use a custom keyboard shortcut to read the command file and put the next command on the prompt as if it was typed in by hand.
-Explain the command to the audience and hit Enter to execute it.
+Explain the command to the audience and hit `enter` to execute it.
 Repeat until the demonstration is complete.

 ## How It Works